 Millie nodded – conversation out of the question.
 The construction crews were still detonating their series of explosives.
 Apparently the mountainside needed a shave before the highway could be expanded.

-“Thanks,” said Millie and grabbed her coffee.
+“Thanks,” Millie said and grabbed her coffee.